Master Theses

 • Students may adopt a research topic suggested by the chair.
 In this case they should contact the chair first to discuss some ideas in order to facilitate the process of developing a provisional/final proposal.

-• the main questions (research question) to be answered
+• The main questions (research question(s)) to be answered

-After acceptance of the proposal the student generally has 6 months to finish the 27-ECTS master thesis (or 5 months for the 18-ECTS master thesis), a time during which consultation hours by the chair are offered upon request of the students.
+After acceptance of the proposal, the student generally has 5 months for the master thesis, a time during which consultation hours by the chair are offered upon request of the students.
 Students may be invited to present the status of their thesis and their ideas within a colloquium with other master students.

 Master theses have to be written following the formal guidelines of the chair which can be downloaded here.
 To facilitate the application, we highly recommend using the MS-word template that we provide and that you can download here